Frequently Asked Questions

 Yes.
 Most clients notice the change in behavior and the quality of services.

-Yes, caregivers can change their shifts by consulting their respected agencies.
-If the agency is using a home care management software, the request for shift changes can even be raised through a dedicated application.
+Yes, caregivers can change their shifts by consulting their respective agencies.
+If the agency is using home care management software, the request for shift changes can even be raised through a dedicated application.

 Home care management software can help caregivers manage their schedules easily.
 They can save time maintaining and keeping track of records manually.
 Maintaining heaps of paperwork is one of the reasons for caregiver burnout.

-Yes, caregivers can ask their agency to assign another caregiver for their specified clients.
-This can be quite beneficial for maintaining quality services.
+Yes, caregivers can ask their agency to assign another caregiver for their clients.
+This is beneficial for maintaining quality services.

 You can request leave through the caregiver portal, and another caregiver can be assigned with your tasks.

-Yes, continuous stress during the working hours may annoy the clients in this industry, and they can report such an experience directly to the agency (through posting negative ratings and reviews).
-One should optimize his/her mental health to ensure the best service.
+Yes, continuous stress during working hours may annoy the clients in this industry, and they can report such an experience directly to the agency (by posting negative ratings and reviews).
+One should optimize their mental health to ensure the best service.

 You should resolve such issues directly with your client.
-It is better to have patience and work together with him or her.
+It is better to have patience and work together with them.
 If that does not resolve the issues, you can ask the agency to change your shift or assign another caregiver to the client who can handle the situation better.

 • Shift in roles